aman2705/Autodesk-Assignment/README.md

 Step 1.
 Clone the repository to your local machine

+Step 2.Build the Project
 mvn install

-Step 2.
+Step 3.
 Run the application
 mvn spring-boot:run

 The application will be up and running on http://localhost:9001

 Request URL